Maintaining and Repairing County Department Vehicles

 Fleet’s major responsibilities include preventive maintenance, predictive maintenance, vehicle/equipment procurement, and life cycle replacement of vehicles and equipment with a staff of 10 automotive technicians.
 Vehicles and equipment are purchased or leased through operating and capital funds.

-County Executive Maggie Brooks announced that Monroe County’s Fleet Division has been ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine.
+County Executive Maggie Brooks announced that Monroe County’s Fleet Division has been ranked the 2nd best Government “Green Fleet” in North America by Government Fleet magazine for 2011.
 Government Fleet has previously named Monroe County one of North America’s “Top 100 Government Fleets.”

 By the end of this year, the County’s traditional fuel vehicles will be phased out completely and every vehicle in our fleet will utilize some form of alternative fuel,”said Brooks.
 “This prestigious award not only demonstrates our commitment to being proper stewards of the local environment, but shows how we continue to embrace ‘green’ initiatives that ultimately protect our local taxpayers through reduced energy costs.”